 The Cedar River Watershed Partnership is a unique public-private-nonprofit collaboration providing farmers with tools and resources to help them adopt new farm management strategies that improve the soil, water and economic health of their farms and address water quality challenges in the Cedar River Watershed.

 Partners work with farmers to identify the most impactful and practical farming strategies and provide the tools and resources to help implement changes with the goal of reaching certification through the Minnesota Agricultural Water Quality Certification Program.

-This effort minimizes red-tape for farmers by coordinating guidance, services, and resources amongst partners so that, no matter who the farmer contacts, they can get the support they need.
+This effort minimizes red-tape for farmers by coordinating guidance, services and resources amongst partners so no matter who the farmer contacts, they can get the support they need.

 Cedar River Watershed Partners